-What data and services the user has access to are specified by set parameters, or grants and permissions.
+The data and services the user can access are specified by set parameters, or grants and permissions.
 These are defined by the service provider and are generally assigned based on device type, location, and specific user roles: client, consumer, manager, etc. Depending on your role, you will have access to some or all information in the database.
 This is the IDM system architecture.
 And it, too, is stored in that same database where the identifier and all the data from the registration process are saved.
 This database can be on-premise or in the cloud.

 What Are the Most Common Components of IDM Solutions?

 There are a number of technologies currently being used for identity management and identity access.
 They are primarily focused on the authentication process.
 The most common ones are

 - Two-factor authentication (2FA) & multi-factor authentication (MFA): when these solutions are implemented, users are prompted to provide two or multiple forms of authentication to prove their identity.
-These might be a password, a token, a single-use code, biometrics.
-For more information on these technologies, read our article on MFA vs. 2FA.
+These might be a password, a token, a single-use code, or biometrics.
+For more information on these technologies, read our article on MFA vs 2FA.

 - Single sign-on: this function allows a user to access several services or software with just one username and password.
 This is a user-friendly solution as users don’t have to remember multiple passwords for different services.

 - Public key certificate: these digital certificates store information about the certificate holder, issuer, the expiration date, authorized uses and access granted by the certificate, and a key, which identifies the certificate holder.